 Internationally famous British alt-rock band Travis returned to Seoul an old friend, kicking off a lively concert Tuesday night.

-“Hi everyone, it’s been a long time since we’ve been here,” said Francis Healy, the vocalist and leader, opening up the show.
+“Hi everyone, it’s been a long time since we’ve been here,” said Fran Healy, the vocalist and leader, opening up the show.
 “And we’ve never forgotten you!” he shouted.

 Travis, considered a forefather of modern British pop-rock, is currently on its Asia tour for its recent album “Where You Stand,” which topped the U.K. album charts last year.

 Composed of vocalist and guitarist Fran Healy, guitarist Andy Dunlop, bassist Dougie Payne and drummer Neil Primrose, the band has released a total of seven albums since its debut in 1997 and has won three BRIT Awards.
 Travis is also credited with influencing other major rock bands such as Coldplay and Keane.

 On Tuesday night, Travis delivered its second live concert in Korea in five years.
 Over 3,000 local fans, some holding signs reading “Travis,” filled Olympic Hall at Olympic Park, eastern Seoul.
 Breaking the air of excited anticipation, the band appeared on stage right on schedule amid a deafening roar from the audience.

 The four rockers fittingly kicked off the night with their hit single “Mother,” as the stage lit up with flashing beams of red and white lights.
 Excited audience members sang along to the song’s lyrics “Oh, why did we wait so long?” and cheered as Healy shouted out “It’s so nice to be back!”

 |Travis performs live in Seoul on Tuesday.
 (SENA Korea)|